 Housing Information for Tenants & LandlordsThis page is for informational purposes and is not legal advice.
 If you need legal advice, please see below for resources and contact information.

 Legislative Action: Housing is Top Priority for Me

-We (legislators) have prioritized rent and mortgage relief in the CARES Act and American Rescue Plan Act funding but that funding is only as helpful to the extent that people know it exists.
-There is $655.3 Million available for rent relief but a lot of that money has been given out for those in Virginia impacted by COVID.
+Some of my colleagues and I have prioritized rent and mortgage relief in the CARES Act and American Rescue Plan Act funding but that funding is only as helpful to the extent that people know it exists.
+There was about $655.3 Million available for rent relief but a lot of that money has been given out for those in Virginia impacted by COVID.
 Landlords and tenants can both apply.
 It would be a travesty for evictions to happen while that money is available only because people did not know about it being there.
 So we have to help get the word out!

 The General Assembly met for Special Session and we passed our Budget bill addressing the federal relief funding.
 The Governor signed it on August 10, 2021.
 Read more here.